ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the second share should be for the first helper, and so on.

-The leader responds to well-formed requests to `[leader]/upload` with HTTP status code 200 OK and an empty body.
+The leader responds to well-formed requests to `[leader]/upload` with HTTP status code 200 OK.
 Malformed requests are handled as described in {{errors}}.
-Clients SHOULD NOT upload the same measurement value in more than one report if the leader responds with HTTP status code 200 OK and an empty body.
+Clients SHOULD NOT upload the same measurement value in more than one report if the leader responds with HTTP status code 200 OK.

 If the leader does not recognize the task ID, then it MUST abort with error `unrecognizedTask`.